horacio195511/ScalaCompiler/note.md

 IDENTIFIER[ number ] = number
 note this statement must have some type checking mechanism to ensure that the IDENTIFER is declared as an array.
-Array value could be access by invoke IDENTIFIER[ number ]
+Array value could be access by invoke IDENTIFIER[ number ] only one dimension array is available, the size of array have to be constant